≡ Menu

 * Roku’s fiscal year begins on Jan 1 and ends on Dec 31.

-Roku’s cash on hand consists of cash and cash equivalents, short-term investments, and restricted cash, if there is any.
+Roku’s cash on hand consists of cash and cash equivalents and restricted cash.

-Therefore, Roku’s available cash consists mainly of cash and cash equivalents.
+Therefore, the majority of Roku’s cash balance was in the form of cash and cash equivalents.

 Back To Table Of Contents